By Bill Minahan | December 15, 2020 | 9 Comments

 With those numbers, however, putting off implementation (knowing and willfully) for just one week could cost an organization half a million dollars.

-These figures have put many of the covered entities into a frenzy to meet compliance requirements.
+Subsequently, these figures have put many of the covered entities into a frenzy to meet compliance requirements.
 Many of the affected organizations don’t have enough in-house resources or IT staff to comply with what many are calling high-stake and burdensome regulations.

 As a result, covered entities have been outsourcing compliance issues to cyber security organizations.
 Organizations are using cyber security experts, rather than adding pressure to their own IT staff, to complete the risk assessment as well as create the cyber security program and policies.